School Committee - October 11, 2023

 Yes.

-Moving forward, we have a capital budget presentation, preliminary review and discussion.
+Uh, we have a capital budget presentation.

-I'm going to just refer to the document that's in your packet, which Jane has put up on the screen, which is great.
+Yeah.
+So I'm, this is a preliminary review.
+I'm going to just refer to the, um, document that's, uh, in your packet, which is, uh, which, uh, Jamie's put up on the screen, which is great.

-Can you make it a little bit smaller just so you can see the bottom line too?
+Um, when you, we start off with, uh, technology areas, we're looking to, um, for, uh, approval for, um, 500.
+Can you, uh, make it a little bit smaller just so you can see the bottom line too?
+Um, um, $574,500 worth of technology.

-This is a small reduction from last year, $645,000.
+This is a, a small reduction from last year, $645,000.

 The one significant area that has allowed us to decrease it is classroom audio systems.